algorox/genesis/README.md

   [community](https://supercollider.github.io/links) which should also be able to help with general SuperCollider questions

-I also have a packaged version of the programme which runs on its own without any need for SuperCollider installation.
-Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/julianwilliam/) and I am happy to share.

-I hope this brings value to the Generative community.
+## Contact me
+Feel free to reach out
+to me on [LinkedIn](https://www.linkedin.com/in/julianwilliam/) if you would like to learn more.